 If you’re in the mood for a hike, you’ll find an 11th-century temple at the summit of the tallest mountain.
 It offers sweeping views of the countryside and even natural hot springs.

 Soak Up Some Culture and See a Show a the Hanoi Opera House

 Modelled after the Paris Opera House, it’s one of the most beautiful buildings in the city.
 It was built in 1911 and went into decline after the French left Vietnam.

 Renovated in 1997, it’s been welcoming visitors ever since.
 Tickets cost anything from VND 100,00 to VND 2,000,000 (R 54.00 to R 1,090.00), making it one of the best budget things to do in Hanoi.

 If you have time for a side trip from Hanoi, book a cruise along the famous Halong Bay!
 You can choose from a variety of budget to luxury options and you’ll sail past Vietnam’s incredible limestone karsts!

 Another day trip I didn’t have time for (but is high on my bucket list) is Ninh Binh.
 It’s an incredible destination with jaw-dropping natural scenery and is a great alternative to Halong Bay if you want to avoid the crowds.

 Suggested Time in Hanoi: 2 days

-Sapa is one of the most beautiful destinations in the country and needs to be on every 2-week Vietnam backpacking itinerary.
+Sapa is one of the most beautiful destinations in Vietnam.

 It’s famous around the world for it’s cascading rice terraces, hiking trails that wind through the hills and mountains and rich culture of the ethnic minorities that call this region home.